-However, rates will still typically be higher for older people than they are for younger people, so it is just as important than it ever was to make certain that you purchase the right type and amount of coverage for your needs.
-Take the time to understand different types of policies that seniors can buy, so you can make the best choice for yourself and your family.
+Take the time to understand different types of senior life insurance policies that seniors can buy, so you can make the best choice for yourself and your family.

-If you want to consider the purchase of life insurance for parents or yourself, think about the reason why you want to buy a policy.
-Do you just want to have a way to finance a funeral, or do you want to take advantage of life insurance as a way to transfer an estate and leave money to the next generation?
-The answer to this question will help you determine what type and amount of coverage that you require.
+Think about your reason for wanting an insurance policy.
+Do you want to finance a funeral or do you want life insurance coverage to transfer an estate and leave money to the next generation?
+These answers will help you determine what type and amount of coverage that you require.

 There are three types of life insurance policies that most senior citizens consider, and these are:

 Term life insurance policies expire after a certain amount of time and typically only provide coverage without growing any sort of cash value.
 However, a reasonably healthy individual between the ages of 50 to 70 years old might find that they can buy an affordable life insurance policy that lasts for 10 to 20 years with a smaller face amount.
 Term would be the cheapest way to afford the best type of policy and the lowest insurance premiums.

 If you are interested in purchasing term, you might want to consider policies that are renewable and convertible.
 This allows you to convert your life insurance policy to a permanent one before it expires, or you can renew the term coverage for another period of time.